 In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals to honor Kate Goldstein’s legacy of leadership, innovation, and ingenuity.

 As NESEA's Emerging Professionals Program has grown, the ways we use contributions to this fund have evolved.
-Donations go to support NESEA's efforts to recognize and support emerging leaders within our community as we continue to diversify our leadership and membership in terms of age, race, and gender identity.
+Donations go to support NESEA's efforts to recognize and support emerging leaders within our community as we continue to diversify our leadership and community in terms of age, race, and gender identity and other identity markers.

 Specifically, the Kate Goldstein Fund for Emerging Professionals supports the following initiatives: